AbdullahOztoprak/Langchain_website_chatbot/README.md

+# Industrial Automation AI Assistant 🚀🤖

+> This project was developed as a showcase for an industrial automation AI internship application.
+It demonstrates skills in software design, implementation, debugging, unit/module testing, test automation, and release tasks for industrial automation projects.
+The solution leverages state-of-the-art AI models (LLMs), LangChain, and modern web technologies (Streamlit, FastAPI) to create a professional chatbot focused on industrial/building automation topics.
+>
+> **Key responsibilities and qualifications addressed in this project:**
+> - Applied AI for industrial/building automation
+> - LLM-based solution development (LangChain, OpenAI)
+> - Frontend/backend development (Streamlit, FastAPI)
+> - Test automation and modular architecture
+> - Research and prototyping with real industrial documentation
+> - Passion for new technologies and tools

 # AI Website Chatbot 🤖✨

 A beautiful, professional AI-powered chatbot interface built with Streamlit and OpenAI.
 This intelligent chatbot can help you with website development, programming questions, design advice and much more!